richardhicks/endpointmanager/README.md

 # intune
-PowerShell scripts for Microsoft Endpoint Manager/Intune Proactive Remediation
+This repository includes PowerShell scripts for use with Microsoft Endpoint Manager/Intune Proactive Remediation.